contextfreeinfo/rio/README.md

 See also my [YouTube channel called Context Free](https://www.youtube.com/channel/UCS4FAVeYW_IaZqAbqhlvxlA) where I discuss programming languages, including things I think about while working on Rio.

+## To do

+- A mode that spits out all inferred types, effects, locked imports, and so on.

 ## Description

 For an example, here's a Rio script: